KashShahzad/KashShahzad/README.md

 ### Hi there 👋

-I'm Kashif from Pakistan and i am a full-stack developer and programmer.
+I'm Kashif from Pakistan and i am a full-stack developer/programmer.
 I really enjoy learning languages, frameworks and libraries.
 I love Js for front-end and back-end development.
 I have experience writing mobile/web apps, machine learning models, Blochchain smart-contracts, Cloud Computing, CMS, testing and deployment.
 I like to write clean code using TDD, BDD, DDD, Scrum and Agile patterns of development.
 You can check out my tweets at https://twitter.com/RkashShahzad and my instagram stories at https://www.instagram.com/kashisdesire

 - 🔭 I’m currently working on My own Startup
 - 🌱 I’m currently learning Scala and Golang